Quick answer

 What to do

 - Find out which track you're on before estimating anything.
-Recreational (1-2 classes per week, year-end recital only) and competition track have completely different cost structures.
-A first-year recreational student typically spends $150-400 total on gear, costume, and recital fees.
-A first-year competition student typically spends $600-1,200 or more, driven primarily by costume costs and event entry fees.
+Recreational (1 to 2 classes per week, year-end recital only) and competition track have completely different cost structures.
+A first-year recreational student typically spends $150 to $400 total on gear, costume, and recital fees.
+A first-year competition student typically spends $600 to $1,200 or more, driven primarily by costume costs and event entry fees.
 Your studio can tell you at enrollment which track your child is on.

-- Expect the first shoe purchase to cost $40-80.
-Ballet slippers run $30-50, beginner tap shoes $45-65, jazz shoes $40-60, character shoes $40-70.
-You usually only need one style for the first class unless you're enrolled in a combo class (ballet and tap together, which is common for ages 5-8).
+- Expect the first shoe purchase to cost $40 to $80.
+Ballet slippers run $30 to $50, beginner tap shoes $45 to $65, jazz shoes $40 to $60, character shoes $40 to $70.
+You usually only need one style for the first class unless you're enrolled in a combo class (ballet and tap together, which is common for ages 5 to 8).
 Don't buy before the dress code arrives, because getting the wrong style means starting over.
+And when you do order, don't pick her street size, because dance shoes run on their own charts and a Capezio in her street size can land a full size off, which turns a $40 purchase into an $80 one once the wrong pair has been worn around the living room and can't go back.
+Our shoe fit finder converts her street size to the brand-correct starting size for Capezio, Bloch, and So Danca in under a minute.

-- Budget $40-80 for tights and leotard.
-A pack of two Capezio or Body Wrappers tights in the right shade runs $15-25.
-A basic leotard is $20-40.
-If the studio requires a specific branded class uniform, that can run $40-80 instead.
+- Budget $40 to $80 for tights and leotard.
+A pack of two Capezio or Body Wrappers tights in the right shade runs $15 to $25.
+A basic leotard is $20 to $40.
+If the studio requires a specific branded class uniform, that can run $40 to $80 instead.
 Studio uniforms are usually ordered through the studio, not purchased independently.

 - The recital costume invoice arrives mid-year and is separate from tuition.
-Most recreational recital costumes run $75-150 per number.
-Competition costumes run $150-300 per number, and most competition dancers perform 2-5 numbers.
-The studio handles the order: you pay the invoice.
+Most recreational recital costumes run $75 to $150 per number.
+Competition costumes run $150 to $300 per number, and most competition dancers perform 2 to 5 numbers.
+The studio handles the order.
+You pay the invoice.
 You won't know the exact cost until the invoice arrives.
+When it does, the costume cost sanity check walks the line-by-line decoding (base costume vs. required accessories vs. alteration deposit) so you know which lines are fixed and which depend on what you already own.

 - On the competition track, entry fees are the cost most families underestimate.
-Each competition event charges a per-number entry fee, usually $50-150 per routine per event.
-A first-year competition student doing 2 routines in 3 events might pay $300-900 in entry fees alone, on top of costumes and gear.
+Each competition event charges a per-number entry fee, usually $50 to $150 per routine per event.
+A first-year competition student doing 2 routines in 3 events might pay $300 to $900 in entry fees alone, on top of costumes and gear.
 The new-member packet from the studio will give you the actual competition schedule and fee structure: don't estimate from what other parents say online.
+To see how a single added routine cascades across entry fees, extra costume, tights, shoe rotation, and rehearsal hours (the math that turns a 'just one more' into another four-figure season line), the per-routine budget math walks the full all-in-per-routine number families wish they had run before saying yes to the roster.

 - Plan for one midyear shoe replacement for growing feet.
-Kids ages 4-12 often outgrow dance shoes before the season ends.
+Kids ages 4 to 12 often outgrow dance shoes before the season ends.
 A second purchase of the same shoe in the next size up is more common than not.
-Budget an additional $40-65 for this.
+Budget an additional $40 to $65 for this.
 If it doesn't happen, great.
 If it does, you're not surprised.

 Common mistakes